228428/creative_coding_blog/posts/fourth-blog-post.md

 The interaction is simple, immediate, and responsive.
 The sound is playful and light, adding fun without chaos.
 It feels like a digital toy — something you could zone out with, or mess with just because it’s oddly satisfying.

+<iframe id="draft" src="https://editor.p5js.org/"></iframe>
+This version of my Tangled-inspired sketch is made using only functions, variables, and arrays — no classes yet.
+I wanted to get the look and feeling right before jumping into more complex code.
+My goal is to create a piece that feels soft, emotional, and magical, and is a tribute to my grandmother (my kindred spirit).

+The inspiration comes from the lantern scene in Tangled, where floating lanterns rise into the night sky.
+In this version of my project, every time the user clicks anywhere on the canvas, a lantern appears right at that spot, floats upward, and disappears with a gentle motion and sound.

+Here’s how I’m building the aesthetic of “cute” through visuals, sound, and interaction:

+Visually Cute
+To make the piece visually cute, I focused on soft shapes, glowing effects, and pastel colors.
+Each lantern is a rounded rectangle in warm tones like peach, pink, and golden yellow.
+Beneath the lantern is a soft glow effect, created using a translucent white ellipse.
+The background is a solid deep navy blue, like a peaceful night sky, scattered with small white stars to bring a dreamy vibe.

+The lanterns float slowly and gently upward, which gives the whole sketch a sense of calm and comfort.
+There's no fast motion or harsh lines—just soft visuals and easy movement.

+Sonically Cute
+I added a soft chime sound that plays every time a lantern is released.
+It’s short and sweet, not too loud or dramatic—more like a magical sparkle sound.
+There’s no background music in this version yet, but I plan to add the Tangled instrumental soundtrack in the next version to really tie the whole mood together.

+This one gentle sound helps build the cute mood by making every click feel like a little moment of magic.
+It rewards the interaction without overwhelming it.

+Interactively Cute
+Instead of using a button, I wanted the interaction to feel natural and free.
+In this sketch, all you do is click anywhere on the canvas.
+Wherever you click, a lantern appears and floats upward from that exact spot.

+There are no rules, limits, or goals.
+You can click once, or a hundred times.
+Each lantern is slightly different in color, size, and speed, which keeps the experience playful and alive.

+This kind of interaction is low-pressure and calm, and makes the whole experience feel like a digital wishing well.
+That freedom, slowness, and softness is what makes it feel cute.

+This version of my AT1 sketch doesn’t use classes yet — just basic functions and arrays — but it helped me build the vibe and feeling I want.
+The visuals are soft and dreamy, the sound is light and rewarding, and the interaction is simple but meaningful.

+Even without advanced code, I’m already getting the aesthetic of cute across by making it:

+Visually calm and pastel
+Sonically gentle
+Interactively friendly and magical
+Next up, I’ll refactor this into a version with classes to clean up the code and make it easier to add more features like fading, background music, or even animated sparkles.

+But for now, I’m really happy with how this version captures the emotion and sweetness I’m trying to express

+FEEDBACK